 Change your Wi-Fi channel:

-At times, the connectivity of your Wi-Fi channel gets manipulated by how your neighbours are using their internet.
-You can use multiple Wi-Fi channel analysers online for Mac, Windows, and Android devices.
+At times, the connectivity of your Wi-Fi channel gets manipulated by how your neighbors are using their internet.
+You can use multiple Wi-Fi channel analyzers online for Mac, Windows, and Android devices.

-These tools let you know if your current Wi-Fi channel overlaps with your neighbour’s or not.
+These tools let you know if your current Wi-Fi channel overlaps with your neighbor’s or not.
 If it is overlapping, you must immediately change its change to a less congested one.